Ventra U-Pass Frequently Asked Questions

 Bring your student ID and $50 to Student Services and we will order you a new card.
 A card takes approximately 7 business days to arrive and then will be available for pick up.
 Only one replacement pass will be provided per academic school year.

-- Please review the requirements above, as you must be full-time for your U-Pass to automatically activate with a new term.
+- Please review the requirements above, as you must be full-time to be eligible to opt-in to the U-Pass program.

 - If you’ve dropped below full-time and are not taking a minimum of 12 credits, your U-Pass will not be activated.